DevelopingBread/SolMod/README.md

 Then you must name the module *MainModule* and upload it.
 After that you can share the Id to anyone else who wants to use it (Make sure to enable *Distribute on Marketplace*)

 ![image](https://user-images.githubusercontent.com/96776358/159592348-a43f3db7-129b-4587-a7f2-8b39ba17dd7a.png)

+## Gui

+When changing the gui to your liking, you need to know *LuaU* and *Gui*

+The template gui is in Assets.SolMod.UI

+Make sure to edit the localscript in the gui to work with it.